 French Lips™ is an innovative new lip augmentation technique that uses hyaluronic acid to deliver sexy, pouty lips that look completely natural.
 This customized technique targets some 15 different anatomic zones of the lip.
 By injecting the Philtral columns (the two vertical lines above the lips), the center part of the cupid’s bow (to accentuate it’s curvature) and the outer half of the lips, towards the corners (which rolls the lip out ever so slightly), this technique delivers the pouty, sexy lips which have come to define CLASSIC BEAUTY and YOUTH.
 Lipstick bleed lines and a down turned mouth can also be corrected at the same time.

-The cost for a French Lip™ procedure is generally 1,000 dollars and according to our study, it will last about five to six months.
+The cost for a French Lip™ procedure varies and according to our study, it will last about five to six months.
 The procedure can be performed over lunchtime, and there is essentially no downtime.

 For individuals with naturally thin lips seeking a permanent solution, plastic surgeons perform surgical procedures that will require a week or two to recover.
 These include fat transfers and a technique called V to Y lip augmentation.
 Fat transfers are performed by liposuctioning some fat from the abdomen or thighs, and transferring the fat with specialized syringes and instruments.
 These results can last up to 3 years.
 The V to Y lip advancement surgery procedure delivers permanently voluptuous lips like Angelina Jolie.
 Using small incisions in the corners of the mouth and the inside of the lips (making them imperceptible) the lip is rolled out from the inside making it permanently pouty and full.
 My results with this technique were published in the Archives of Facial Plastic Surgery.
-The cost of these procedures range between $ 4,000 and $8,000.
+The cost of these procedures varies depending on which procedures are being conducted.
 Whether the treatments are injectable or surgical, these procedures can and should be customized to the patients’ desires.
 The ability of your plastic surgeon will dictate the quality of your results, which is why you should seek a specialist, certified by the American Board of Facial Plastic and Reconstructive Surgery.
 Those who are certified are listed online at www.abfprs.org.